-NIH-ARRA funding accounted for 20% of 2009 total ASD research funding (Figure 2).
-As with the overall 2009 ASD research funding, Question 3 "What Caused This To Happen and Can It Be Prevented?" and Question 2 "How Can I Understand What Is Happening?" received the largest amount of NIH-ARRA funding (Figure 5, Figure 7).
-Likewise, Question 7 "What Other Infrastructure and Surveillance Needs Must Be Met?," Question 6 "What Does the Future Hold, Particularly For Adults?," and Question 5 "Where Can I Turn For Services?" received the smallest allocations of NIH-ARRA funding (Figure 5, Figure 7).
+NIH-ARRA funding accounted for 20% of 2009 ASD research funding.
+As with the overall 2009 ASD research funding, Question 3 "What Caused This To Happen and Can It Be Prevented?" and Question 2 "How Can I Understand What Is Happening?" received the largest amount of NIH-ARRA funding.
+Likewise, Question 7 "What Other Infrastructure and Surveillance Needs Must Be Met?," Question 6 "What Does The Future Hold, Particularly For Adults?" and Question 5 "Where Can I Turn For Services?" received the smallest allocations of NIH-ARRA funding (Figure 7).